SfC Home > Physical Science > Physics > Force >

 Accelerates Until Force Stops

 As long as the force is applied to a given object, it will to accelerate.
-Once the force is withdrawn, the object will continue to move at a constant velocity.
+Once the force is withdrawn, the object will continue to move at a constant velocity, according to the Law of Inertia.

-If an object is moving and there is a force in the opposite direction of the motion, the object will decelerate or accelerate in the opposite direction.
+If an object is moving and there is an applied force in the opposite direction of the motion, the object will decelerate or slow down.
 If you throw a ball up at a given velocity, it will slow down as it travels upward due to the force of gravity.
 Likewise, an airplane will decelerate if flying into a strong headwind.

-A decelerating or resistive force can cause a moving object to stop.
+A decelerating force can cause a moving object to stop.
 This can be seen when you apply the brakes on your car.

 A force applied at an angle to the direction of motion of an object can cause it to change direction.
 A side wind will cause an airplane to change its direction.